 At its core, MetroNEXT is a strategic effort to prioritize where to start.
-However, the process identified some
+However, the process identified some noteworthy projects, outside of the timeline and scope of MetroNEXT, that deserve additional consideration and study.

 North Beltline - This unique project would utilize an abandoned industrial rail corridor connecting the North Omaha Transit Center (approximately 31st & Paxton Blvd) to the University of Nebraska Medical Center's midtown campus near Saddle Creek Road and Farnam Street.
 The former rail right-of-way provides one of the most significant opportunities for premium transit service such as bus rapid transit or even light rail.
 A transformational project of this nature and complexity could provide incredible benefits to the region, especially if paired with future development opportunities, and will require years of study beyond the scope of the MetroNEXT timeline.
 Metro staff should continue to coordinate with key stakeholders and the community to explore this project further.